 The SBS Balance System is fully automatic, but can also be operated manually.
-The ability to inject fluid into the Chamber manually is useful for performing diagnostic tests and allows operators to manually balance machines where desired.
+The ability to move the balance masses in the Balancer manually is useful for performing diagnostic tests and allows operators to manually balance machines where desired.

 Manual Balance buttons are accessed by pressing the MAN. button.
 A manual RPM can be specified when no RPM signal is being received from the balancer, by using the arrow buttons to set the level and pressing the ENTER button.
-The buttons are labeled C1 through C4 and pressing a button will inject fluid in the designated quadrant of the Chamber for the duration of the button press.
+The buttons are divided into two groups, each controlling one of the two masses in the balancer (M1 and M2).
+Each mass can be moved in either the forward or backward direction, with reference to the rotation of the grinding wheel.
 Only one button may be operated at a time.

-To manually balance, inject fluid into the individual Chamber quadrants in the direction which reduces the vibration reading on the Vibration Display.
+To manually balance, move the two masses in the direction which reduces the vibration reading on the Vibration Display.
 This should be accomplished in three stages.